-Six out of seven jobs in this country are in private industry and it is industry that must, with reasonable subsidy, make whatever investment is necessary to start these by-passed Americans on the long climb to productivity and prosperity.
+Six out of seven jobs in this country are in private industry and it is industry that must, with whatever help, if any, is required from the Federal government, make whatever investment is necessary to start these by-passed Americans on the long climb to productivity and prosperity.

-There is no milenium; we aren't going to wake up some Monday morning and find everything rosy.
-No present program -- public or private -- seriously threatens conditions of life in the urban ghetto or the rural slum.
+There is no millennium; we are not going to wake up some Monday morning and find everything rosy.
+No present program -- public or private -- seriously threatens the conditions of life in the urban ghetto or the rural slum.
 Each of us must develop a personal program, must take our own first step.